rosadiaz/Team_Salmon/README.md

 Our project is a quiz website that will allow users to add and take quizzes that are added onto our site.
 All of the quizzes are community-generated.

-## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development.

-## Prerequisites

-Make a git clone of the repository.

-Run the bundle command in the terminal.

-Start the server with rails s.

-Log onto the server at http://localhost:3000.

 ## Built With